Book a Free Phone Consult

 Dec 11, 2025

-Then there is the wellness contradiction.
-We are living in an era obsessed with “clean living".
-We avoid chemicals, seed oils, plastics, toxins, synthetic ingredients.
-We filter water, read every label, dry brush, detox, and micromanage every corner of our lives in the name of health.
-Yet injecting neurotoxins into our faces is considered completely normal.
-We treat Botox like brushing our teeth.
-It is accepted instantly and unquestioningly, even though it has nothing to do with health or longevity.
-It is simply considered a requirement for maintaining social value.
+Then there’s the wellness contradiction.
+We’re living in an era obsessed with “clean living".
+We avoid chemicals, toxins, plastics, and anything deemed “unnatural”.
+We filter our water, read labels obsessively, micromanage our routines, and frame all of it as care for our health.
+And yet injecting neurotoxins into our faces is treated as completely normal.
+Botox is talked about the way people talk about brushing their teeth.
+It’s accepted instantly and without question, even though it has nothing to do with health or longevity.
+It’s simply treated as part of staying socially acceptable.

 Stay connected with news and updates!